New Location: 54240 Pine Crest Ave

 Our Free Saturday pottery demonstrations will resume later in 2022

 Check our calendar and follow us on instagram and facebook for special events

 It all started with a birthday party at Mountain Pottery in 2017.
 Helen, a science and STEAM teacher prior to moving to Idyllwild with her husband Jeff, had so much fun creating with clay she became a Mountain Pottery member.
 Through self-exploration and pottery wheel and hand building ceramics classes and lessons, she improved her skills with clay and began teaching some of the classes herself.
 When the previous owner moved and the studio was going to close, Helen bought the business.
-Together with her new business partner, potter Jason Bogan, Helen is realizing the dream of making Mountain Pottery bigger and better through expanded offerings and opportunities.
+Helen is realizing the dream of making Mountain Pottery bigger and better through expanded offerings and opportunities.

 Mountain Pottery is a ceramics studio and gallery in beautiful Idyllwild, California.
 We offer an array of classes, workshops and special events for artists of all skill levels in a relaxed, creative environment.
 The Mountain Pottery studio is also available for private events, other art classes and homeschool classes.
 We offer services for potters on the Hill such as pick up of ceramics supplies from Laguna Clay and Aardvarks.